isographlabs/isograph/README.md

 });
 ```

-These calls to `iso` define resolvers, which are functions from graph data (such as the user's name) to an arbitrary value.
+These calls to `iso` define client fields, which are functions from graph data (such as the user's name) to an arbitrary value.
 With Isograph, it's resolvers all the way down — your entire app can be built in this way!

 ### How does Isograph fetch data?